Wild Wednesday

 After hydro, she had physical therapy where she got in the gait trainer and did great!
 She took about 30 steps.
 Afterwards, she was pretty tuckered out.
 As soon as we got home, we had to start another feeding.

-And now after respite care gets her, Rob will be home then I'll be off to hear Abby Johnson and some other pro-life speakers at a public forum at the Doublewood.
+After respite care gets here, I'll be off to hear Abby Johnson and some other pro-life speakers at a public forum at the Doublewood.
 It should be really interesting.
 While I'm doing that, Rob is going to be cheering hard for the Canucks to win the Stanley Cup tonight.
 They play in Vancouver and haven't lost a game in this series yet at home.

 All in all it has been kind of a wild day and I'm looking forward to getting back to our somewhat normal routine tomorrow!